jayanthreddy687/ExoticCar/README.md

-# ExoticCarAnphar 2
+# ExoticCar
-A website for a Pharma company

-check this [link](https://jayanthreddy687.github.io/Anphar-2/) for the page
+check this [link](https://jayanthreddy687.github.io/ExoticCar//) for the page